1982–83 Manchester City F.C. season

 The 1982–83 season was Manchester City's 81st season of competitive football and 63rd season in the top division of English football.
 In addition to the First Division, the club competed in the FA Cup and Football League Cup.
+In dramatic fashion, the club were relegated by Luton Town who scored a late winner through Radomir Antić, despite only needing a draw to escape the drop.
+It was City's first relegation in 20 years, and ended their 17 year run in the First Division; their longest run in the top flight at the time.
+The relegation started a long period of decline for City, who would not see top flight stability again until the 2000s.